 As the executor, it’s imperative to establish a separate bank account for estate funds to prevent commingling with personal finances, which could lead to complications.

 Additionally, a notice to creditors must be published in the newspaper, allowing any potential claimants to come forward within a specified period (usually 90 days).
 Meanwhile, you’ll begin gathering assets, managing property, and addressing any outstanding bills and liens.
+It is common for the executor to begin exploring a sale of the estate’s real estate at the completion of this 90-day period.

 Periodically, you’ll submit an accounting to the court detailing your findings and actions.
 Valid debts are paid following a specific order outlined by North Carolina law, with final distributions made to heirs once all obligations are settled.